DevashishSharma-codes/policy-checker/README.md

 Transparent Justification: Each answer is accompanied by exact quotes or clauses directly from your uploaded document, ensuring trustworthiness and allowing for easy verification.

 💡 How It Works (Behind the Scenes)
-Docu-Insight is built on a Retrieval-Augmented Generation (RAG) architecture, which combines the power of information retrieval with cutting-edge generative AI.
+Policy Checker is built on a Retrieval-Augmented Generation (RAG) architecture, which combines the power of information retrieval with cutting-edge generative AI.

 Document Ingestion (Retrieval Phase):